rsta2/circle/README.md

 The 37th Step
 -------------

 In this step the USB gamepad drivers have been totally revised.
-The PS3, PS4, Xbox 360 Wired and Nintendo Switch Pro gamepads are supported now, including LEDs, rumble and gyroscope.
+The PS3, PS4, Xbox 360 Wired, Xbox One and Nintendo Switch Pro gamepads are supported now, including LEDs, rumble and gyroscope.
 All these drivers support a unique class interface and mapping for the button and axis controls.
 This should simplify the development of gamepad applications and is used in the new *sample/37-showgamepad*.
 See the *README* file in this directory for details.

 The touchpad of the PS4 gamepad can be used as a mouse device to control normal mouse applications.
 To implement this, a new unique mouse interface class has been added, which is used by the USB mouse driver too.
 Therefore existing mouse applications have to be updated as follows: